Achelous: Water and wine

 Ovid, in his Fasti, uses Achelous' name as a stand in for water when he connects wine drinking with the wearing of flowers in the hair:

 No serious business does he do whose brow is garlanded; no water of the running brook is quaffed by such as twine their hair with flowers: so long as thy stream, Achelous, was dashed with no juice of grapes, none cared to pluck the rose.

 — Ovid; translation by James G. Frazer, revised by G. P. Goold.

 Virgil has Liber (Dionysus) responsible for the mixing of the "draughts of Achelous" with wine.

 While according to Hyginus, a man named Cerasus was the first to mix wine with "the Achelous river in Aetolia", explaining that this is why the word for "mixing" in Greek is cerasai.
-Achelous is also mythologicaly linked with Dionysus and wine, through his connection with Deianeira, and her father Oeneus.
+Achelous is also mythologically linked with Dionysus and wine, through his connection with Deianeira, and her father Oeneus.
 There are various stories involving Oeneus (whose name means "Wine-man") Dionysus, and the origins of wine.
 According to Apollodorus, Oeneus was the first mortal given the grape vine by Dionysus.
 Hyginus explains that Oeneus was given the grape vine and instruction on viticulture by the wine-god, as a reward for his "generous hospitality" in having turned a blind eye to the god seducing his wife and fathering Deianeira.